Appointments for Cervical Screening:

-Cervical screening involves taking a sample of the cells from your cervix and testing the sample for high risk human papilloma virus (HRHPV).
-Cervical screening helps prevent illness and death from cervical cancer.
+Cervical screening involves taking a sample of the cells from your cervix and testing for high risk human papilloma virus (HRHPV).

-In England, current attendance for screening prevents 70% of deaths from cervical cancer, however, if all eligible women attended regularly then it is thought 83% is preventable.
+In England, attendance for screening prevents 70% of deaths from cervical cancer, however, if all eligible women attended regularly then it is thought 83% would be preventable.

 Cervical screening is NOT a test for cancer.
-All samples are firstly tested for HRHPV.
-It is this virus which causes cervical cancer.
+All samples are firstly tested for HRHPV, which is the virus which causes cervical cancer.

 HRHPV is a very common virus, passed on by close skin to skin contact.
-Most women will come into contact with it, however, most women’s immune systems will clear the virus within two years.
+Many women will come into contact with it but most immune systems will clear the virus within two years.

 Therefore, cervical cancer is rare.